Honister Slate Mine: Reopening & resurgence

 Attractions around the mine complex include a visitor centre, underground tours of the workings, and England's first via ferrata, where participants use a safety harness to scale a cliff path.
-This attraction proved to be very popular and in 2011 was awarded winner of “Best Tourism Experience in The Lake District" by Cumbria Tourism.
-Using the original Miners track up the steep outer incline of Fleetwith Pike, the via ferrata is both physically and mentally challenging.
+This attraction proved to be very popular and in 2011 was awarded winner of "best tourism experience in the Lake District" by Cumbria Tourism.
+Using the original miners' track up the steep outer incline of Fleetwith Pike is both physically and mentally challenging.

 Zip wire

 Honister Mine featured in the 2011 BBC television programme Tales from the National Park.
 It followed owner Mark Weir, and his attempt to open a zip wire from the top of Fleetwith Pike to the mine below.
 Weir died in a helicopter crash in March 2011 (during the making of the programme).
 He had been trying to obtain planning permission for the proposed zip wire.
 His business was also facing a prosecution on the part of Natural England in respect of damage to plants within a designated Site of Special Scientific Interest (Honister Crag SSSI).
-The damage was related to an unapproved extension which Weir had made to the via ferrata.
+The damage was related to an unapproved extension to the via ferrata which Weir had initiated.

-A 2012 planning application for the zip wire was refused by the Park Authority on the grounds of impact, despite support from explorer and Lake District resident Sir Chris Bonington and notable business and tourism organisations.
+A 2012 planning application for the zip wire was refused by the Lake District National Park Authority on the grounds of impact, despite support from explorer and Lake District resident Chris Bonington and notable business and tourism organisations.

 Permission was granted for the 1 km long zip wire in 2018.